 - Tunnel Freezers – Refrigerated air is circulated over the product that’s placed on trays or special spacers.
-These either stand in or are passed through the tunnel in racks or trolleys.
+The trays or spacers either stand in or are passed through the tunnel in racks or on trolleys.

-- Belt Freezers – Single-, multi-, or spiral-belt freezer systems typically use a vertical airflow, forcing cold air through a product layer that’s evenly distributed over the entire belt area.
+- Belt Freezers – single-, multi-, or spiral-belt freezer systems typically use a vertical airflow, forcing cold air through a product layer that’s evenly distributed over the entire belt area.
 This creates ample contact with all product particles.
-Of the three models, the spiral belt freezer offers the most flexibility in regard to the product range handled and maximizes the belt surface area in a given floor space.
+Of the three models, the spiral belt freezer offers the most flexibility regarding the product range handled and maximizes the belt surface area in a given floor space.
 Meat patties, bakery goods, fish cakes, and filets are commonly processed in these systems.
 They can either be frozen raw or prepared, packaged or unpackaged.

-- Immersion Freezers – These consist of a tank of a cooling solution, such as salt, sugar, or alcohol and water.
-The product is immersed in this brine or is spayed while being conveyed.
-Turkeys or other poultry are typically frozen with this method.
+- Immersion Freezers – consist of a tank of a cooling solution, such as salt, sugar, or alcohol and water.
+The product is immersed in this brine or is sprayed while being conveyed.
+Turkeys and other poultry are typically frozen with this method.

 - Plate Freezers – Either vertical or horizontal, manual or automatic, plate freezers sandwich the product between two metal plates for rapid heat transfer.

 - Band Freezers – These are used to freeze thin product layers.
 The product is formed and frozen between two endless stainless steel bands, resulting in a frozen mat.
 Typical products include fruit pulps, egg yolks, sauces, chopped spinach puree, or liquid food such as soups.